WELCOME STAFF AND READERS OF THE NORTH

 isn’t culture or ethnicity which makes me a human being.
 Nor is it a

 religious affiliation which makes me a human being.
-Instead it is this
+Instead it is

-will never change.
+that need will never change.

-After writing over a hundred letters on child abuse
+After writing over a hundred letters on child

 The need has to be experienced, not theorized.

-I hope someday everyone in the world can view child
+I hope someday everyone in the world can view

 Be gentle with survivors.